Scaratech/lastfm-bot/README.md

 # LastFM Bot
 > [!WARNING]
 **I AM NOT RESPONSIBLE IF YOUR LASFM ACCOUNT GETS BANNED!!**

-Automatically bot scrobbles of the current song you're playing
+A simple API for spoofing last.fm scrobbles of your currently playing song

 ## Building
 Dependencies: `git`, `nodejs`, `pnpm`/`npm`